UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/50-Virtual Machine and DonkeyCar AI Simulator.md

 ## Initial Boot up of VM

-* If necessary, enable virtualization in your BIOS/UEFI

-* When you are ready, start the virtual machine
+If necessary, enable virtualization in your BIOS/UEFI.
+When you are ready, start the virtual machine.

 * Login Credentials
   * User: ucsd